AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 ## Copy a quote

-1. The customer logs in to their account.
+1. The buyer logs in to their company account on the storefront.

 1. In the left panel, chooses **[!UICONTROL My Quotes]**.